Codex tools: Log in

 <div class="post" id="post-1">

-The post CSS class selector applies the post styles to this container, but it also has an ID which is generated automatically by WordPress.
-The code looks like this:
+The post CSS class selector applies the post styles to this container.
+It is important to note that the post class selector also has an ID which is generated automatically by WordPress.
+Here is an example of the code that can be used to display a class selector's ID:

 <div class="post" id="post-<?php the_ID(); ?>">

-The use of the template tag the_ID() generates the ID number of the post.
-This provides a unique identifier for internal page links as well as for styles.
-This post could have a style for post-1, as could post-2.
-While it is a bit excessive to feature a style for every post, there may be a post or two you need to have look a little different.
+The use of the template tag the_ID() displays the ID number for the post.
+This unique identifier can be used for internal page links as well as for styles.
+For instance, an individual post could have a style for post-1, as well as for post-2.
+While it is a bit excessive to feature a style for every post, there may be a post or two that you need to have look a little different.
 Some plugins may use this identifier to automatically change the look of different posts, too.

-The Default Theme content container features a different look for multi-post views like the front page, categories, archives, and searches, and a different single post view for single posts.
+The content container for the Default Theme features a multi-post view (e.g. for the front page, categories, archives, and searches) as well as a single post view for single posts.
 The multi-post view looks like this:

 <div id="content" class="narrowcolumn">